 If you have MS, it’s likely you’ve experienced that overwhelming feeling of tiredness or sudden lack of energy that defines MS fatigue.
-It’s one of the most common symptoms of MS and many people find that the heat can make it worse.
-We put your questions on fatigue to occupational therapist, Kate Hayward
+It’s one of the most common symptoms of MS. We put your questions on fatigue to occupational therapist, Kate Hayward in 2018.

 How can I manage fatigue better at work?

 Kate says: Taking regular rest breaks, making sure you have your lunch and eating and drinking regularly can help you to manage your fatigue at work.
 Early disclosure of your MS in the workplace has been shown to be beneficial in research studies.
 If you’ve told your employer about your condition, you can work with them to agree how you’re going to manage fatigue at work.
 Taking additional rest breaks can be agreed as a reasonable adjustment.

 Another thing you could perhaps think about is the commute to work.
 Are you finding that really fatiguing?
 Are you getting to work and you’re already exhausted?
 Perhaps you can agree with your employer that you can work a couple of days from home to reduce the impact that the commute might be having on you.